onionshare/onionshare/docs/source/tor.rst

 Under "How should OnionShare connect to Tor?" choose "Connect using control port", and set "Control port" to ``127.0.0.1`` and
 "Port" to ``9051``.
-Under "Tor authentication settings" choose "Password" and set the password to the control port password you picked above Click the "Test Connection to Tor" button.
+Under "Tor authentication settings" choose "Password" and set the password to the control port password you picked above.
+Click the "Test Connection to Tor" button.
 If all goes well, you should see "Connected to the Tor controller".